-With the start of this year's Ramadan set to fall on 28 June, many travellers to Muslim areas are wary of such scenes over the coming month.
+Many travellers in Muslim areas are wary of such scenes during Ramadan.
 Tales of boarded-up restaurants and irritable hosts abound, but what's the real impact of Ramadan on travel?

 Falling in the ninth month of the Islamic lunar year, Ramadan is an opportunity for Muslims to strengthen their relationship with Allah.
 Healthy adults abstain from smoking, sex, drinking and eating during daylight hours, with some even choosing not to swallow saliva.
 In some cases, public observance of the fast is mandatory even for non-Muslims, but this varies by region.
 It's not all about deprivation, however: this is an intensely spiritual month, which 'purifies' the soul and brings families and friends together.

 The daily fast ends with iftar, the first meal taken after nightfall; and the meals and celebrations often continue long into the night.
 The month reaches a climax with Eid al-Fitr, the Feast of the Breaking of the Fast – a three-day holiday marked by the exchanging of gifts, family visits and vast meals.

 In strict Muslim areas, travellers should always abide by Ramadan customs in public.
 Matthew Teller, Middle East expert and author of Rough Guide to Oman and Insight Guide to Jordan, is clear with his advice: "There aren't many differences between conservative countries – just don't eat, drink, smoke, kiss, hug, hold hands or play loud music in public."